karlabbabic/outbreak-probabilities/src/outbreak_probabilities/simulate/README.md

 **3. batch_processing.py**

 Purpose: this file will call `generate_single_trajectory` as many times as needed to simulate a user-defined number of tracks.
 It should also write these results to a .csv or a Python `tempfile`.
-It should write to a CSV with headers day_1,...,day_max; may also include R.
+It should write to a CSV with headers day_1,...,day_max (day_10, day_50, etc); may also include R on the last column.

 Functions:
 - `batch_process()`